A very short note on the (rational) graded Hori map: Two equivalent rational gerbes

 In order to get the DGCA construction corresponding to the rational homotopy description of the pull-iso-push transform between gerbes associated with a T-duality configuration, we consider a DGCA $A$ together with a map $\Abtfold \overset{f}{\to} A$.
 As we noticed above, the source of $f$ has two distinct $2$-cocycles corresponding to maps $p_L, p_R: \K[x_2] \to \Abtfold$ sending the generator $x_2$ in $x_{2L}$ and in $x_{2R}$, respectively.
 Composing with the map $f$ we therefore get maps $f_L,f_R: \K[x_2] \to A$, corresponding to two distinct $2$-cocycles in $A$, and we end up with following commutative diagram of DGCAs:

-The previous diagram shows that the map $f$ can be read in two different ways as a map in the under category ${}^{\K[x_2]/}\cat{DGCA}$ of DGCAs endowed with a distinguished $2$-cocycle.
-In particular, identifying a $2$-cocycle with the morphism out of $\K[x_2]$ identifying it, we have that $f$ is both a map between $\Abtfold$ and $A$ decorated with their left $2$-cocycles
+The previous diagram shows that the map $f$ can be read in two different ways as a map in the undercategory ${}^{\K[x_2]/}\cat{DGCA}$ of DGCAs endowed with a distinguished $2$-cocycle, i.e., with a distinguished morphism from $\K[x_2]$.
+In particular, we have that $f$ is both a map between $\Abtfold$ and $A$ decorated with their left $2$-cocycles

 and with their right $2$-cocycles

 This will be crucial in order to define the equivalence between the algebraic structures corresponding to the left and right gerbes of topological T-duality.
 We begin with the following, which is a particular case of the ``hofib/cyc adjunction'' of \cite{fiorenza2016tduality-cocycles,fiorenza2017tduality}, and whose proof in this specific case we give for the sake of completeness. \begin{proposition} Let $(A,t_2)$ be a DGCA with a distinguished $2$-cocycle $t_2$.
 Then the association